- EMERGING INITIATIVES

 - ABOUT MassCEC

-Massachusetts has prioritized the development of the water technology industry by supporting the formation of a water technology industry cluster organization, helping the local industry access global partners and markets, and by providing early funding support for promising water technologies.
-Utilizing both the Water Innovation Trust and existing grant programs, MassCEC aims to accelerate the commercialization of new technologies in the water market.
+MassCEC encourages the development of the water technology industry by supporting the formation of a water technology industry cluster organization, helping the local industry access global partners and markets, and by providing early funding support for promising water technologies.
+By utilizing existing grant programs, MassCEC aims to accelerate the commercialization of new technologies in the water market.

-Water Specific Funding Opportunities
+Water-Specific Funding Opportunities

 In May 2015, the Commonwealth launched the Water Innovation Trust, with $800,000 of initial funding available for innovative water projects throughout Massachusetts.

 In partnership with the Massachusetts Department of Environmental Protection (MassDEP), MassCEC supports the development of a robust water technology test-bed network and assist municipal wastewater treatment plants in their efforts to adopt energy efficient and innovative water treatment technologies.

 Grants were awarded for the Wastewater Treatment Pilot Program and the feasibility studies outlined below.

 This program is designed to encourage the development of innovative wastewater treatment technologies that reduce electricity consumption, cut energy costs for communities and/or improve the treatment process.